cryptocopycats/programming-cryptokitties/README.md

 Yes, that's better.
 Let's turn the pseudocode
-into working code that you can run at your own computer (off the blockchain).
+into working code that you can run at your very own computer off the (block)chain with a vanilla scripting language.

 First, let's prepare the two input parameters, that is, `mGenes[48]` - the matron's 48 genes